-This worry came out of habit, after years of worrying about money.
+This worry came out of habit after years of worrying about money.
 In reality, Brandon and I have worked hard to be in the financial situation we are in today.
-All of that work not only allowed us to get a loan to replace our car, but our good credit scores also allowed us to get a good interest rate so we won’t be throwing away a ton of money on interest while we pay off the loan as quickly as possible.
+All of that work not only allowed us to get a loan to replace our car, but our good credit scores also allowed us to get a good interest rate, so we wouldn’t be throwing away a ton of money on interest while we paid off the loan as quickly as possible.

 Like Brandon and I, many people find themselves at points in their lives where their credit score is suffering.
 And just like we did, you are 100% capable of increasing your credit score and making your financial life a heck of a lot easier.

 In this article, you’ll learn what a credit score is, why it matters, and how to start boosting yours quickly.

 A credit score is a three-digit number that represents your creditworthiness (aka how likely you are to pay your bills on time).
 It’s based on the information on your credit report, which is compiled by three major credit bureaus: Experian, Equifax, and Transunion.

 You can think of your credit report as your report card and your credit score as the grade you receive.
 Credit scores range from 300-850 and are considered either poor, fair, good, very good, or excellent.
 The higher your credit score, the better.